Hilda Baci: Nigerian chef ready to poach world cooking record

 A Nigerian chef has become a national sensation after cooking non-stop for more than 90 hours in an attempt to break the world record.

-Hilda Baci has cooked over 100 different dishes since turning on her cooker at 15:00 GMT on Thursday.
+Hilda Baci has used over 100 different dishes since turning on her cooker at 15:00 GMT on Thursday.

 Politicians and celebrities have been egging her on, as has the boisterous crowd watching her cook.